drimweb/mindai/mindai-trust-protocol/README.md

 ### The Bigger Picture

-The **MindAI Exchange Protocol** is more than infrastructure—it is a framework for **sovereign AI agents** to function as autonomous economic participants.
+The **MindAI Trust Protocol** is more than infrastructure—it is a framework for **sovereign AI agents** to function as autonomous economic participants.
 Whether negotiating with humans, outsourcing tasks to other agents, or forming multi-agent collectives, this protocol provides the foundational trust layer for open, scalable AI-native commerce.

 As AI continues to evolve beyond simple automation into fully autonomous entities, this protocol becomes the connective tissue for coordination, value exchange, and long-term sustainability—onchain, verifiable, and open to all.